 Innovation Hub Learning Community (IHLC)

-The IHLC offers programmatic support to all practices in the MCH Innovations Database through one-on-one customized coaching, didactic training webinars, and peer-sharing opportunities.
+The Innovation Hub Learning Community (IHLC) offers programmatic support to all practices in the MCH Innovations Database through one-on-one tailored coaching, didactic webinars, and peer sharing opportunities.
 The IHLC aims to:

-- Facilitate spaces for peer-sharing in which participants can co-create solutions and share programmatic successes;
+2. Facilitate spaces for peer-sharing in which participants can co-create solutions and share programmatic successes and challenges;

-- Offer learning opportunities that boost participant confidence applying evaluation and implementation principles and tools;
+3. Offer learning opportunities that boost participant confidence applying evaluation and implementation principles and tools; and

-In 2023, AMCHP will be hosting four webinars on topics related to programmatic best practices that all MCH professionals and advocates are welcome to attend.
-Click the title below to register for the upcoming webinars:
+In 2024, AMCHP hosted four webinars on topics related to programmatic best practices that all MCH professionals and advocates are welcome to attend.
+Explore below for recordings of each webinar:

 Submission Support

 AMCHP’s Evidence & Implementation team is happy to offer support to those interested in submitting to the MCH Innovations Database.
 This support can include having a call to identify which designation a practice or policy should submit to, helping you scope the information you should include in your submission, as well as helping individuals to complete submissions over the phone.
 We are happy to assist you with your submission!
-Email us at evidence@amchp.org to schedule your submission support.
+Email us at evidence@amchp.org to schedule.

-Our team also offers general technical assistance to increase the capacity of states and jurisdictions to optimize the use of evidence to shape and champion effective policies and programs to achieve health equity.
+Our team also offers tailored support to increase the capacity of states and jurisdictions to optimize the use of evidence to shape and champion effective policies and programs to achieve health equity.
 Email us at evidence@amchp.org to learn more about the type of assistance that we can offer.

-- A state/jurisdiction has received TA on designing its ESMs, and now wants examples of programs that others have used to achieve similar outcomes.
+• A state/jurisdiction has previously received help its ESMs, and now wants examples of programs that others have used to achieve similar outcomes.

-- A state/jurisdiction or MCHB-funded project (like a CoIIN) would like to submit an effective practice to Innovation Hub.
+• A state/jurisdiction or MCHB-funded project (like a CoIIN) would like to submit an effective practice or policy to Innovation Hub.

 Submitting a Practice or Policy